Alexandru-Botez/Esercizi/README.md

 # hsExercise
-Just some exercises  that i did in highschool
+Exercises that i did in highschool.